 These vibrational responses are within the construct and preserve the history of acceleration of the construct, irrespective of the complexity of the construct.

-The consequence of this postulate is that the planet Earth has in all its constituent twin-dodecahedrons the history preserved of its journey through space and time in a single directional speed vector.
+The consequence of this postulate is that the planet Earth has, in all its constituent twin-dodecahedrons, the preserved history of its journey through space and time in a single directional speed vector.